Rideshare Drivers on Recording Passengers On Their Trips

 Finally, if a passenger still chooses to be rude or hostile at any time during an Uber transaction, remind them the ride is being filmed.
 A recorded verbal warning can serve as another reminder of their consent to be filmed under CIPA.

 Recently, Uber drivers on well-known platforms from r/Uber to the Rideshare Guy on YouTube have discussed recent emails from Uber to register their cameras in both two-party and one-party consent states to film/record passengers.
 The comment sections prove that many drivers with dash cameras disregard the Uber email effort and refuse to register them.

 Proposition 22 classifies rideshare drivers as independent contractors instead of employees in California.
 As a result, Uber seems unable to enforce a driver dash camera registration in the state.
 Uber looks to be making an effort to alert would-be passengers via the rider app when a driver has a dashboard camera registered.
 If the rider refuses to consent to be filmed, Uber will then send another driver without a dash camera.

 Razavi Law Group encourages all Uber drivers to use a fully functioning dual-facing dash camera with stickers to alert the passengers for complete legal protection.
 At this point, if you choose to register the dash camera with Uber is up to you.

-If you have been injured in a ride share accident, give us a call at any hour, any day of the week at (949) 734-0476.
+If you have been injured in a ride-share accident in Santa Ana, give us a call at any hour, any day of the week at (949) 734-0476.
 Razavi Law Group personal injury and accident attorneys are standing by to ensure you’re treated fairly, the way you deserve.